To download the PDF version of this document, click here.

 • Plan chapter goal setting at next meeting

-• Utilize Fraternity & Sorority Life Program’s resources
+• Utilize Fraternity & Sorority Life’s resources

 • Remember to keep well organized and detailed records in the upcoming year so it will be easy to transition when you select new office